 *Note: we have grouped by the family since the unit economics is the same within a family (r4.2xlarge, r4.4xlarge …)

-We chose to start the comparison using the following families, as they are representative for different parts of the the graph and are popular as well.
+We chose to start the comparison using the following families, as they are representative of different parts of the graph and are popular as well.

 Memory Requirements for TPC-DS Queries

 A common refrain to use memory-optimized instance types is that queries in Presto require a large amount of memory.
 We studied the memory requirements of TPC-DS queries with and without Join Ordering.
 The histogram below shows the memory requirements for the full set of TPC-DS Scale 1000 queries in Presto 0.193.